 - Never use warm or hot water to remove snow and ice from windows and mirrors.
 This could cause the glass to crack! - The heating element for the rear window is located on the inner side of the window.
-To prevent damage, do not put stickers over the heating elements on the inside of the window
+To prevent damage, do not put stickers on the heating elements inside the window